Peden Home

 Of course primarily, this site is a memorial to the memory of John Ledbetter "Jack" Taylor who gave his life for his country during WWII.

-Secondly, since Jack had no children or siblings, I'm looking for other relatives of his.
+Secondly, since Jack had no children or surviving siblings, I'm looking for other relatives or friends of his.
 Although Jack's wife, Betty Jane Frank, had remarried after Jack's death, she saved all of his personal possessions following his death.
 You will see many of these on this web page.
 Betty died in 2008 of Alzheimer's disease and Jack's memorabilia needs a permanent home.
-Betty and Fred (her second husband) never had any children either so there is no one to inherit this stuff.
+Betty and Fred Churchill (her second husband) never had any children either so there is no one to inherit this stuff.

 Jack's Life Story - as much as we know it.

-John Ledbetter Taylor was born 20 Nov 1919 in Delaware, Ohio to Richard Fowler Taylor and Kathleen Dowdell.
+John Ledbetter Taylor was born 20 Nov 1919 in Delaware, OH to Richard Fowler Taylor and Kathleen Dowdell.
 In the 1920 census from Delaware, OH, Richard Taylor's occupation was listed as "Travelling Salesman".
 The Taylor family was originally from Elizabethtown, Hardin, IL.
 The Dowdell family was from Carbondale, Jackson, IL.

 Jack attended Ohio Military Institute from 1933-1937.